 5. Perform Other Duties as Assigned.

-Associates degree (A.A., A.S.).
-Experience in the processing of federal or state student assistance programs with at least 2 years of related work experience in financial aid and administration in an educational institution; demonstrated knowledge of higher education processes, such as program management, as well as current accreditation and certification procedures; possess knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar; must be able to demonstrate exceptional written, verbal, and interpersonal communication skills and be able to clearly communicate information; general knowledge of accounting practices, data processing and computer applications, including Microsoft Word, Outlook (e-mail usage); possess skills in effective problem solving and creative thinking; must be able to work in a fast paced environment; multi-task various assignments given; be able to work with various diverse, cultural and socio- economic backgrounds; must possess high business ethical and moral standards, attributes of honesty and trustworthiness, respectful and sensitive of others, flexibility, and sound work ethics; and demonstrated ability to meet set job related goals, objectives and timelines.
+High School diploma or equivalent required.
+Experience in the processing of federal or state student assistance programs with at least 5 years of related work experience in financial aid and administration in an educational institution; demonstrated knowledge of higher education processes, such as program management, as well as current accreditation and certification procedures; possess knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar; must be able to demonstrate exceptional written, verbal, and interpersonal communication skills and be able to clearly communicate information; general knowledge of accounting practices, data processing and computer applications, including Microsoft Word, Outlook (e-mail usage); possess skills in effective problem solving and creative thinking; must be able to work in a fast paced environment; multi-task various assignments given; be able to work with various diverse, cultural and socio- economic backgrounds; must possess high business ethical and moral standards, attributes of honesty and trustworthiness, respectful and sensitive of others, flexibility, and sound work ethics; and demonstrated ability to meet set job related goals, objectives and timelines.

 1. Bachelor’s degree.

 2. Demonstrate a broad knowledge of federal and state financial aid programs, administration of financial aid programs, and record keeping requirements.